Durham University Conservative and Unionist Association explained

 In 2016, protests over Godfrey Bloom being invited to speak saw his event held in a pub.
 When asked by The Times about protesters outside the pub, the Association president commented "Yahboo and sucks to the lefties who were protesting outside - I hope you got cold."[5]

-In 2020 the Association was removed from the Student Union Student Group Register over 'fascist, racist, antisemitic and misogynistic' comments allegedly made by members.
-The Association responded by insisting that none of its members were involved in the alleged incident, but condemned the incident nonetheless.
+In 2020 the Association was removed from the Student Union Student Group Register over claims of 'fascist, racist, antisemitic and misogynistic' comments, made allegedly by members.
+The Association responded by insisting that none of its members were involved in the alleged incident, but nevertheless condemned the incident.
 Some committee members resigned in protest over the accusations.
-In order to be returned to the Register, the Association had to change its name, selecting Durham Unionist Conservative Association.[6]
+In order to be returned to the Register, the Association had to change its name, selecting Durham Unionist Conservative Society.[6]

 In popular culture